 Kids will enjoy ANY snacks that you put out for them so keep it simple and don't stress out about it.
 Happy snacking!
 (And good luck!
 LOL!)

-Other fun kids charcuterie board ideas:
+Other fun kids charcuterie boards to check out:

 This charcuterie board is filled with fruits, veggies and LOTS of color!